Diyarbakir Diyarbakir Province, Turkey Travel Guide

 The main late-night entertainment revolves around cafes and tea houses, popular social gathering spots until late later in the day.

-Popular social gathering spots where locals enjoy conversation, play backgammon or cards, and sip tea until late into the evening.
+Popular social gathering spots where locals enjoy conversation, play backgammon or cards, and sip tea until late as evening approaches.

-Some traditional cafes or restaurants may feature live local music, often demonstrating Kurdish or Turkish folk music.
+Some traditional coffee shops or restaurants may feature live local music, often demonstrating Kurdish or Turkish folk music.

 The State Theaters of Diyarbakır occasionally host performances, mainly in Turkish.
 Verify their schedule for potential shows.

 Diyarbakır's social scene generally conservative.
-Expect a more subdued atmosphere focusing on conversation and local traditions rather than typical Western nightlife.
+Be ready for a more subdued atmosphere focusing on conversation and local traditions rather than typical Western nightlife.

 Diyarbakır's markets a treasure trove of traditional goods, crafts, and local delicacies.